You are here

 The evidence linking Aβ plaque accumulation as the cause of AD has resulted in the development of therapies by many biopharmaceutical companies.
 However, none to date has demonstrated clinical efficacy in patient trials.
 These failures may reflect problems with specific molecules and/or trial design rather than the underlying hypothesis.
 There is a pressing need for improved tools to support target validation in patients prior to Phase III clinical trials and to identify new targets that provide alternative approaches to targeting the disease process.
 Additionally, it is critical to identify reliable biomarkers that are predictive of clinical response to therapeutic intervention.

 Human genetic studies have been critical in developing our understanding of AD and have recently provided new targets for drug development, such as brain inflammation, immune function, and cellular trafficking, in addition to more traditional targets such as beta-amyloid.
 The lack of data from clinical trials in humans to support target validation requires new approaches.
 Capitalizing on the collective expertise and resources from public-private partnerships may address this gap.
 This project seeks to a) identify markers of the disease (biomarkers) that can predict clinical outcomes by incorporating selected biomarkers into two NIH-funded clinical trials, which include industry support, designed to delay or prevent disease onset; b) conduct a large-scale analysis of human AD patient brain tissue samples to validate biological targets previously shown to play key roles in disease progression and, more significantly, to increase our understanding of the molecular pathways involved in the disease to identify new potential therapeutic targets.
-The first set of public data was released in March 2015 through the public Synapse AMP-AD Knowledge Portal.
-Additional data was also released in May, August, and December 2015.
+The first set of public data was released in March 2015 through the public Synapse AMP-AD Knowledge Portal, and additional data continues to be released on a regular basis.
 While past studies have demonstrated the promise of several AD biomarkers, this project aims to establish an expanded set of biomarkers that can be embedded in therapeutic trials as well as identify new biological targets for drug development.